RoeeOscar/advanced-programming-2/README.md

 The project is divided to 4 main parts:
-**1. Model** - there is an interface, and one class that impliments it, but all the view models use the interface, in order to keep the encapsulation.
+**1. Model** - there is an interface, and one class that implements it, but all the view models use the interface, in order to keep the encapsulation.
 **2. View Model** - there are components that get notifications from the model about changes in data or get data.
 **3. Controls**- the View - components that present the data that binding to the view model.
 **4. Utilities** - additional classes to help calculate the regressions of the attributes.
-The first three parts are the impliment of the MVVM design pattern, and the last part is helper and external.
+The first three parts are the implement of the MVVM design pattern, and the last part is helper and external.

 In the forth tab, the user can upload dll file for detect anomalies.
-The dll need to impliment some methods so that the data will show in the App.
+The dll need to implement some methods so that the data will show in the App.
 **The DLL must contain the methods:**
 **Constructor** -  needs to get a FlightGear XML file path that has all the flight attributes inside.
 **LearnNormal** - needs to get a normal flight CSV file path.
 The dll will learn this file and get the normal thresolds and bounaries.